NicholasAntoniadesEngineer/ble-ecg-embedded-textiles/README.md

 Using the pod from the Caterpillar Beta system to capture the ECG and IMU data a Raspberrypi 4B was used to capture the data being sent over Bluetooth and store it.

+The firmware running on the P01-ECG pos can be find in the P01-ECG-pod-firmware repository

 # Current Raspberry PI4 login details
 - Username: protopi
 - Password: kymira